voxpupuli/puppet-telegraf/README.md

 ## Development

-Fork, hack, test, raise a PR.
+Fork, hack, test, then raise a PR.